Skip to main content

 Types of Adoptions in Nevada

-When parental rights have been terminated by the family court, the child is committed to the state or is placed under the care and supervision of the state.
-If a child is committed to the state, they become what is known as a "state ward."
-If they are placed under the care and supervision of the state, they become what is known as a "court ward."
+When the Nevada family court orders a termination of parental rights, it places the children under the care and supervision of the state.
+When this happens, the child becomes a "ward of the state."
+If the state places the child under the care and supervision of the state, they become what is known as a "court ward."

-The Nevada Department of Health and Human Services (DHS) is responsible for the adoptive placement of state wards and court wards.
-These children are placed by DHS and by child-placing agencies that are under contract with the state.
+The Nevada Department of Health and Human Services (DHS) handles the adoptive placement of state and court wards.

-Most of the children fall into the following groups:
+Most state and court wards fall into the following groups:

 • Minority children